mmsaki/defi-arbitration-model/README.md

 1. A graph `G = (V, E)` where `V` is the set of vertices and `E` is the set of edges.
 2. Each vertex `v` represents a token and each edge `(u, v)` represents a transaction from token `u` to token `v`.
 3. Each edge `(u, v)` has a weight `w(u, v)` which is the exchange rate from token `u` to token `v`.
-4. The goal is to find a path from a source vertex `s` to a destination vertex `t` such that the product of the weights of the edges in the path is greater than 1.
+4. The goal is to find a path from a source vertex `s_0` to a destination vertex `s_n` such that the product of the weights of the edges in the path is greater than 1.

 **Pre-requisite**